Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Semiparametric Policy Optimization by Profiling the Link (PSPO)

-If we knew $\Psi^\star$ we would plug it in and optimize the empirical average of the above likelihood over $t_\theta$ -- \eg, this is the approach of DPO using the logistic link function.
-Instead, since we do not know $\Psi^\star$, we can consider both $t_\theta$ and $\Psi$ as parameters to maximize the likelihood over.
-Equivalently, for every $t_\theta$, we optimize the link, thus profiling it out of the objective.
-This profiled objective is defined as follows and its maximizer is the PSPO learner:
+If we knew $\Psi^\star$ we would plug it in and optimize the empirical average of the above likelihood over $t_\theta$; this is the approach of DPO using the logistic link function.
+Instead, we optimize over both $t_\theta$ and monotone $\Psi$, profiling out the link: